sourceduty/Encryption/README.md

 Users might believe their data is completely private and secure, unaware that their files could be accessed internally for reasons outlined vaguely under terms of service.
 This situation highlights a complex balance between maintaining user privacy and ensuring the security of a platform, where the definitions and boundaries of "authorized" access can be both fluid and opaque.

 #

-> Alex: *"I'm capable of developing a unique communication encryption format and it's components."*

-#
 ### Related Links

 [Encryption Specialist](https://chatgpt.com/g/g-AClVroVDs-encryption-specialist)